MF International Summer School

 Register by: 1 May 2026

 Are you eager to explore and understand existential questions that impact human life?
-The MF Summer School on Existential Psychology: Meaning in Life offers an intellectually stimulating and immersive week in Oslo, August 2026.
+The International Summer School on Existential Psychology and Meaning in Life offers an intellectually stimulating and immersive week in Oslo, August 2026.

 Take part in interactive lectures, group activities, reflection exercises, and excursions throughout the week.
 You'll gain theoretical insights and practical tools for understanding and navigating life's existential dimensions.
 And you can enjoy and explore beautiful Oslo!